 Fortune Magazine’s Most Powerful Women Summit in Washington was the venue for the Obama speech in which the Presidential Seal went missing.
 Of course he handled it impeccably.
 But it could have been a real horror…for all the production staff at the conference event.

 Prime Minister Theresa May had a real public speaking nightmare with her conference speech at the Conservative Party Conference in 2017.
 On that occasion she was hit with a nightmarish triple whammy.
-First, she lost her voice.
-Then part of the back staging fell down and there was an intruder in the auditorium.
+She lost her voice.
+Part of the back staging fell down and there was an intruder in the auditorium.
 All in all, it was quite a conference ordeal for the Prime Minister.

 As a conference speaker you might also want to have a plan B for autocue.
 Because it can go wrong.
 And, when it does, then you should have some notes or a script.
 A teleprompter freeze really did send this Sarah Palin speech off in all sorts of directions in 2015.